quadsproject/quads/README.md

 quads --define-cloud --cloud cloud03 --description "Messaging AMQ" --cloud-owner epresley --cc-users "jdoe, jhoffa" --cloud-ticket 423625 --qinq 1
 ```

-   * Note: in QUADS `1.1.4` you can change any of these values selectively via the `--mod-cloud` command [described below](#modifying-cloud-level-attributes).
+> [!NOTE]
-   * Note: in QUADS `2.0` the `--force` command is no longer needed for defining inactive environments future use.
+> You can change any of these values selectively via the `--mod-cloud` command [described below](#modifying-cloud-level-attributes).

    - Now that you've defined your new cloud you'll want to allocate machines and a schedule.
    - We're going to find the first 20 Dell r620's and assign them as an example.

 #### Adding New Hosts to your Cloud
 ```bash